-The foundation of the minor is a unique introductory course, Music in Everyday Life (MUSC 1001), which investigates many dimensions of musical experience and music’s connections to society.
-Students take in-depth electives that focus on the music of a region, tradition, global popular trends, etc. The minor culminates in a seminar that invites students to conduct their own ethnographic research projects.
+The minor in ethnomusicology offers students an expansive understanding of music in its diverse contexts, prioritizing global engagement, culturally-situated knowledge, and community-centered research.
+The foundation of the minor is a unique introductory course, Music in Everyday Life (MUSC 1002), which investigates many dimensions of the musical experience and music’s connections to society.
+Students select in-depth electives that focus on the music of a region or a particular musical genre, the global circulation of music, or music’s relationship to other aspects of the human experience, such as philosophy and aesthetics, identity and culture, society and politics, economics and social justice.
+The minor culminates in a course that invites students to conduct their own ethnographic research projects.

-Ethnomusicological studies would enrich many programs or degrees, including but not limited to African-American studies; sociology; anthropology; Asian studies; Middle Eastern studies; Jewish studies; world language studies; cultural studies; women, gender, and sexuality studies; Latin American studies; religion; urban studies; Art + Design; cinema studies; communication studies; international affairs; theatre; political science; or health sciences.
+Ethnomusicological studies would enrich many programs or degrees, including but not limited to Africana studies; sociology; anthropology; Asian studies; Middle Eastern studies; Jewish studies; world language studies; cultural studies; women, gender, and sexuality studies; Latin American studies; religion; urban studies; Art + Design; cinema studies; communication studies; international affairs; theatre; political science; or health sciences.
 Music majors may also add this minor.

 Complete all courses listed below unless otherwise indicated.
 Also complete any corequisite labs, recitations, clinicals, or tools courses where specified.